Postmodernist/BoardAI/README.md

 The program can run in two modes: learning and custom play.
 Learning mode is for training the model while custom play mode is for testing the model.

-1. To run existing example choose 'Learn' build configuration or run `$ python3 main.py`.
+1. To use existing example run `$ python3 main.py`.
 It will start training a new model to play the 'four' game.
 Learning process will continue indefinitely until manually interrupted.
-2. To test the model choose 'Custom play' build configuration or run `$ python3 main.py 1`.
+2. To test the model run `$ python3 main.py 1`.
 This will run an interactive playing session between players defined in `play_custom()` function.
 Each player can be either human or AI.

 Things worth noting about training process:
 * A memory cache is saved each cycle and can be reused along with the model in future training